-The Barbary fig tree or Opuntia ficus-indica is a cactus that grows 6 ½ to 16 feet (2 to 5 meters) tall, with flat, paddle-shaped segments covered with bunches of needles.
+The Barbary fig tree or Opuntia ficus-indica is a cactus that grows 6 ½ to 16 feet (2 to 5 meters) tall.
+Sweet fruit on the flat, paddle-shaped segments covered with bunches of needles are actually chock full of health benefits.

 The Barbary fig tree belongs to the Cactaceae family, it is native to Mexico and naturalized across the entire planet.